taw10/starlet/docs/new-fixture.rst

 Each attribute follows one of the following forms::

-  (attr-continuous 'intensity '(0 100) 0)
+  (attr-continuous intensity '(0 100) 0)
-  (attr-colour 'colour white)
+  (attr-colour colour white)
-  (attr-list 'prism '(#f 3 5) #f)
+  (attr-list prism '(#f 3 5) #f)

-In all cases, you need to provide a symbol for the name of the attribute.
+In all cases, you need to provide the name of the attribute.
+The available attribute names are enumerated in module (starlet attributes) - please add new names if you need, but use the available names if possible.
-Using the standard names (below) where possible will make things work more smoothly.
 The last argument in each ``attr-`` form is always the default value for the attribute.

 For ``attr-continuous``, you need to give the range of possible values.
 For ``attr-list``, you need to give a list of the possible discrete values.
 For